-Oysters are one of the most nutritious foods we can eat.
+Oysters are one of the most popular seafood options, and they are one of the most nutritious foods we can eat.

 This shellfish is common in cuisines around the world, it is often considered a delicacy, and it provides almost every essential nutrient.